sgoguen/journal/2019/12/fsharp-advent/05-active-patterns.md

   | Sum(n) -> sprintf "Your sum is: %i" n
 ```

-They have a different syntax because they're used in very different circumstance.
+They have a different syntax because they're used in very different circumstances.

 One more thing, if you ever have a function you want to turn into an active pattern, you can simply assign it like so: